Fax 01865 234837

-Associate Professor and Consultant Neurologist
+Professor of Clinical Neuroscience and Consultant Neurologist

 The Oxford Parkinson’s Disease Centre applied for this £5.0 million Discovery Award among national competition in July 2009, with a successful £5.8 million renewal funding application awarded in 2014.This multi-disciplinary project brings together scientists from Oxford University with international expertise in genomics; the development, analysis and utilisation of animal models using the tools of molecular genetics, neuropathology and neuropharmacology; and the analysis of biomarkers including a proteomics study and novel MRI paradigms in a large clinical cohort of 1500 people with Parkinson’s disease.

-Basal ganglia dysfunction in idiopathic REM sleep behaviour disorder parallels that in early Parkinson’s disease.
+Basal ganglia dysfunction in idiopathic REM sleep behaviour disorder parallels that in early Parkinson’s disease

 Rolinski M. et al, (2016), Brain, 139, 2224 - 2234

-Visual short-term memory deficits in REM sleep behaviour disorder mirror those in Parkinson’s disease.
+Visual short-term memory deficits in REM sleep behaviour disorder mirror those in Parkinson’s disease

 Rolinski M. et al, (2016), Brain, 139, 47 - 53

-Predictors of cognitive impairment in an early stage Parkinson's disease cohort.
+Predictors of cognitive impairment in an early stage Parkinson's disease cohort

-Hu MT. et al, (2014), Mov Disord, 29, 351 - 359
+Hu MTM. et al, (2014), Movement Disorders, 29, 351 - 359

-Barber TR. et al, (2017), Sleep
+Barber TR. et al, (2017), Sleep, 40